chowdhu/CAM/AWS/tomcatucd/README.md

-# Add AWS worker node to ICP
+# Install Tomcat and PostgreSQL on AWS
 Currently tested on ubuntu

 **Required Inputs**